nipype/pydra/_sources/explanation/conditional-lazy.rst.txt

 Pydra workflows are constructed by the assignment of "lazy field" placeholders from the outputs of upstream nodes to the inputs of downstream nodes.
-These placeholders, which are instances of the :class:`pydra.engine.specs.LazyField` class, are replaced by the actual values they represent when the workflow is run.
+These placeholders, which are instances of the :class:`pydra.engine.lazy.LazyField` class, are replaced by the actual values they represent when the workflow is run.